 As for a worthwhile description of the buildings on view, I can do no better than refer you to the excellent discussion at The Mayan Ruins Website (Mayapan page here).
 What you see in the pics are the two major pyramids, both reminiscent of the one at Chichen Itza.
 Equally hat tipping to Chichen Itza is the round structure reminiscent of the observatory at Chichen Itza.
 I went inside this one and found that the interior is almost entirely taken up by masonry, so it can’t have been an observatory.
 I don’t think archeologists have quite figured out what purpose it served.
 In any case, it looks better from the outside than from the inside, that much I can vouch for.

 The panaorama shots give some impression of the scope of the site.
 In terms of surface area it’s smaller than Dzibilchaltun although it has far more and far more elaborate structures on display.
 I’d like very much to see the scope of the area where buildings have been found.
 Most Mayan sites open for visitation show less than 20% of the buildings associated with the historical site, so we gain a false impression of the site’s full extent by limiting our attention only to those buildings that have undergone excavation.
-Like Dzibilchaltun, Mayapan doesn’t fire the imagination to conjuure up the life that went on there.
+Like Dzibilchaltun, Mayapan doesn’t fire the imagination to conjure up the life that went on there.
 It seems designed to be museum-like, mute, unevocative of the busy life that doubtless went on there as a major capital of the Mayan world.
 I found the site lovely, to be sure, but it seemed like an open-air museum rather than a tantalizing remnant of a disappeared world.

 As I mentioned, Mayapan has some sculpture on display, so let me give you those pics:

 As for the iconography, I’m no expert so I can only offer the bits and bobs I know.
 The two square-faced masks are the Mayan god of rain, Chaac.
 He was a very Big Deal in the Mayan world, not difficult to understand if you consider how vitally important rain was to folks living in the Yucatan Peninsula.
 Rain was the lifeblood of Yucatec Mayan civilization because it grew their crops, there are no rivers or streams or lakes on the Peninsula, only cenotes, which aren’t distributed with particular care for human convenience as sources of fresh water for domestic or agricultural use.
 Rain was the kingpin and Chaac was the guy you needed to keep happy.
-He shows up so often in Mayan sites on the Peninsula that I began in Uxmal to cackle the name like a chicken, “Chaac Chaac Chaac …” I doubt he was amusied but I wasn’t struck by lightning so he’s obviously willing to turn a deaf ear to blasphemy by ignorant foreigners.
+He shows up so often in Mayan sites on the Peninsula that I began in Uxmal to cackle the name like a chicken, “Chaac Chaac Chaac …” I doubt he was amused but I wasn’t struck by lightning so he’s obviously willing to turn a deaf ear to blasphemy from ignorant foreigners. 🙂

 I have no idea who the homunculus in the third pic is, but he looks grumpy.
 In point of fact, all the faces in Mayan sculpture look grumpy.
-Obviously they never had a Raphael and there were a lot of bad hair days.
+Obviously the Mayans never had a Raphael and there were apparently a lot of bad hair days.
 After a few visits to Mayan sites with lots of figures I began to look at Chaac and think, “A spoonful of sugar …” These foreigners, really …